stigmee/install/README.md

 ## Compile Stigmee for Windows

-To compile Stigmee for Windows, (only in release mode for now) :
+To compile Stigmee for Windows:
 - Ensure VS2022 is installed
 - Open an **x64 Native Tools Command Prompt for VS 2022**, with **Administrator** privilege (this should be available in the start menu under Visual Studio 2022).
 This ensures the environment is correctly set to use the VS tools.
 - Run the below commands from this command line :